 Selection of a localization Workflow

-A workflow for single-molecule localization can be selected in the menu SMAP/Preferences… in the line ‘descripton file for fitting workflow’.
+A workflow for single-molecule localization can be selected in the menu SMAP/Preferences… in the line ‘description file for fitting workflow’.

 Save and Exit and restart SMAP.

 You can find a description of the current fitting workflow and a graphical representation of the modules at Workflow Info in the Localize/Input Image tab.